The goal of any medical facility is to provide high-quality care for the patients while maintaining high profitability.

 Explore now >>#8.
 Average discharge cost

-Calculated by dividing the number of the total discharge cost by the number of discharges, this healthcare KPI shows how much on average is spent on a patient's discharge.
-By monitoring this metric, you can see which areas of care (such as cardiac care, cancer care, emergency care, etc.) are the most and least profitable, so it's a great metric to monitor when you're looking to avoid overspending.
+Calculated by dividing total discharge costs by the number of discharges, this shows how much on average is spent on a patient's discharge.
+It highlights which areas of care (such as cardiac or emergency care) are the most and least profitable, helping you avoid overspending.

 #9.
 Employee compensation

-This healthcare KPI measures how much your healthcare facility spends on employees' wages.
-As such, this is a useful healthcare metric for managing your practice's finances and ensuring you aren't underpaying or overpaying your employees.
-However, if this healthcare KPI is very low, you may be saving financially at a cost of lower quality services due to low staff motivation, low staff retention rate, or low staff-to-patient ratio.
+This measures how much your healthcare facility spends on employees' wages.
+It is a useful metric for managing finances and ensuring you aren't underpaying or overpaying.
+If compensation is too low, you risk lower quality services due to poor staff motivation or retention.

 #10.
 Net profit margin

-Calculated by dividing the net income by net sales, this useful healthcare KPI shows the amount of profit your hospital generates from every $1 after excluding all expenses.
+Calculated by dividing net income by net sales, this shows the amount of profit your hospital generates from every $1 after excluding all expenses.

 #11.
 Average insurance claim processing time